Converting Units Reference Page

 Purpose of Is Furlongs Per Fortnight a Thing?

 A second video, How Keen Is Your Rank?
-JTF, TFS, Ref page, explains how to do temperature conversions and temperature interval conversions, many of which can’t be done using the methods in this video.
+JTF, TFS, Info Page, explains how to perform temperature and temperature-interval conversions, many of which cannot be handled by the methods in this video.

-A third video, The Most Annoying Equation Conversion, JTF, TFS, Ref page, explains how to convert an equation, as opposed to a measurement or temperature, from one set of units to another.
+A third video, The Most Annoying Equation Conversion, Video, Info Page, explains how to convert an equation, rather than a measurement or temperature, from one set of units to another.

 Some Common Conversions